-If you surf your way to “www.mysite.com/features/1999/may/juggling.htm”, you could chop off the end of the URL, in order to see what’s located at “www.mysite.com/features/”.
-If the site designer has put a file named “index.html” in that directory, the server will find it by default.
+If you find a dead end at the URL “www.mysite.com/features/1999/may/juggling.htm”, you could chop off the end of the URL, in order to see what the website has posted at “www.mysite.com/features/”.
+If that directory has a file named “index.html,” the server should display it.

 If you can make sense of a particular website’s organizational pattern, you can bypass the site’s navigation altogether by trying to predict the address of a web page you would like to see.
 If you liked the May, 1999 article on juggling, you could “hack” the URL to check what kind of articles might be posted at “www.mysite.com/features/[current year]/[current month]/”.